 - Klasser GD, Epstein J. Methamphetamine and its impact on dental care.
 J Can Dent Assoc 2005;71(10):759-62.

 - National Institute on Drug Abuse.
-Research Report Series: Methamphetamine.
+Research Report Series: Methamphetamine (NIH Publication No. 13-4210).
 National Institutes of Health.
-Accessed August 23, 2016.
+Accessed March 18, 2019.

 - Belcher AM, O'Dell SJ, Marshall JF.
 Impaired object recognition memory following methamphetamine, but not p-chloroamphetamine- or d-amphetamine-induced neurotoxicity.
 Neuropsychopharmacology 2005;30(11):2026-34.

 - Daberkow DP, Kesner RP, Keefe KA.
 Relation between methamphetamine-induced monoamine depletions in the striatum and sequential motor learning.
 Pharmacol Biochem Behav 2005;81(1):198-204.

 - Brown RE, Morisky DE, Silverstein SJ.
 Meth mouth severity in response to drug-use patterns and dental access in methamphetamine users.
 J Calif Dent Assoc 2013;41(6):421-8.

 - Howe AM.
 Methamphetamine and childhood and adolescent caries.
 Aust Dent J 1995;40(5):340.

 - McGrath C, Chan B. Oral health sensations associated with illicit drug abuse.
 Br Dent J 2005;198(3):159-62; discussion 47; quiz 74.

 - Shaner JW.
 Caries associated with methamphetamine abuse.
 J Mich Dent Assoc 2002;84(9):42-7.